-- 24 COMPETING WITH THE 1541

-A look at how Commodore's popular 1541

-disk drive stacks up against some of its

-competitors.

-By Guy Wright

-- 28 NEW LIFE FOR THE 1541

-Find out the 1541's strengths and weaknesses when used with Commodore's new C-128 computer.

-By Margaret Morabito

-- 30 LIFE IN THE FAST LANE

-Put a little zip into your life with some highvelocity solutions to the Commodore drivespeed problem.

-By Douglas F. Watt
+- 24 COMPETING WITH THE 1541 A look at how Commodore's popular 1541 disk drive stacks up against some of its competitors.
+By Guy Wright - 28 NEW LIFE FOR THE 1541 Find out the 1541's strengths and weaknesses when used with Commodore's new C-128 computer.
+By Margaret Morabito - 30 LIFE IN THE FAST LANE Put a little zip into your life with some highvelocity solutions to the Commodore drivespeed problem.
+By Douglas F. Watt - 40 Getting a Hold on Your Graphics

-- 40 GETTING A HOLD ON YOUR GRAPHICS

 Now you can move your C-16 or Plus/4's dazzling graphics designs off the screen and onto paper.
 By Glenn Van Valkenburg

-- 46 TELECOMMUNICATIONS...

-PLAYNET AND PEOPLE/LINK

-There's a party going on, and here's your

-chance to join in the fun, meeting people

-from coast to coast.
+46 TELECOMMUNICATIONS...
+PLAYNET AND PEOPLE/LINK There's a party going on, and here's your chance to join in the fun, meeting people from coast to coast.

 By Margaret Morabito

-- TRAP SHOOT
+52 TRAP SHOOT

 Trapshooting is an expensive sport, but with this program, you can fire away with unlimited ammo and clay pigeons.
 By Lee Fraley

-- 58 EASY ASSEMBLY III
+58 EASY ASSEMBLY III

 This month, you'll finish your assembler and begin programming in assembly language.
 By William B. Sanders

 RUN (ISSN 0741-4285) is an independent journal not connected with Commodore Business Machines, Inc. RUN is published monthly by CW Communications/Peterborough, Inc., 80 Pine St., Peterborough, NH 03458.
 U.S. subscription rates \$19.97, one year; \$29.97, two years; \$41.97, three years.
 Canada and Mexico \$22.97, one year, U.S. funds drawn on U.S. bank.
 Foreign \$39.97, one year, U.S. funds drawn on U.S. bank.
 Foreign air mail subscriptions-please inquire.
-Second class postage paid at Peterborough, NH, and at additional mailing offices.
-(Canadian second class mail registration number 9565, Phone: 603-924-9471.
+Second class mail registration number 9565.
+Phone: 603-924-9471.
 Entire contents copyright 1985 by CW Communications/Peterborough, Inc. No part of this publication may be printed or otherwise reproduced without written permission from the publisher.
-Postmaster: send address changes to RUN, Subscription Services, PO Box 954, Farmingdale, NY 11737.
+Postmaster: send address changes to RUN, Subscription Services, PO Box 954, Farmingdale, NY 11787.
 (Send Canadian changes of address to RUN, PO Box 1051, Fort Erie, Ontario, Canada L2A 5N8.)
 Nationally distributed by International Circulation Distributors.
 RUN makes every effort to assure the accuracy of articles, listings and circuits published in the magazine.
 RUN assumes no responsibility for damages due to errors or omissions.

-- 62 BYTE-SIZE COMPILER

-It's easy to use, and it adds unbelievable execution speed to your Basic programs.
+62 BYTE-SIZE COMPILER It's easy to use, and it adds unbelievable execution speed to your Basic programs.
 By Victor H. Cortes

-- 70 THE KEY TO YOUR DISK

-DIRECTORY
+70 The Key to Your Disk Directory

-With this handy utility, accessing your disk

-directory is only a function key away, even

-while your program is running.
+With this handy utility, accessing your disk directory is only a function key away, even while your program is running.
 By Robin Franzel

-- 76 THE LONGER, THE BETTER
+76 THE LONGER, THE BETTER

-Stop wasting time and memory with your

-screen editor.
-This line editor lets you create

-program lines up to 255 characters long.
+Stop wasting time and memory with your screen editor.
+This line editor lets you create program lines up to 255 characters long.
 By Ronny Ong

-- 80 C-64 SCREEN FORMATTER

-What's the easiest and fastest way to format

-your C-64's screen?
+80 C-64 SCREEN FORMATTER What's the easiest and fastest way to format your C-64's screen?
 By James G. Cooper

-- 84 What's In a Filename?
+84 WHAT'S IN A FILENAME?

 Learn easy techniques for embedding special characters in your disk directory to simplify loading, include program commentary and add filename security.

-By Doug Ferguson - 86 BASIC 4.5 CONCLUDED
+By Doug Ferguson

+86 BASIC 4.5 CONCLUDED

 The final installment of the author's Basic 4.5, which enhances Basic 4.0 with additional commands.
 By Robert Rockefeller

-- 94 PEP UP YOUR PROGRAMS
+94 PEP UP YOUR PROGRAMS

 This article helps you better understand compilers and how they're used, and provides a comparative review of three that are available for the C-64.
 By John Kula